Daniel Licht: Life and career

 He then moved to Los Angeles and pursued a career in film scoring, at the suggestion of his former classmate, Christopher Young.
 His first major project was the 1991 feature film Children of the Night.
 His composition earned him his first soundtrack CD release.

 Licht scored all seasons of Dexter, which he considered to be one of his "more visible projects", but was reluctant to refer to it as his big break.

-From 2012 to 2015 he was the main composer of the Silent Hill video game series, replacing Akira Yamaoka, until Konami decided to pull away from the home console video game industry, effectively ending the Silent Hill series.
-He also composed the soundtrack for the 2012 video game Dishonored and its 2016 sequel.
-Dishonored: Death of the Outsider (for which he also composed and was released posthumously) was dedicated to his memory.
+In 2012, Licht took over from Akira Yamaoka as the main composer of the Silent Hill video game series; he retained this position until 2015, when Konami decided to shift away from the home console video game industry.
+He also composed the soundtrack for all three games in the Dishonored series (2012-2017).

-Licht died of sarcoma at his home in Topanga, California, at the age of 60.
+Licht died at the age of 60 from sarcoma at his home in Topanga, California, in August 2017.
+The third Dishonored game, Death of the Outsider, released shortly after his death and was dedicated to his memory.

 Licht was assisted by his nephew Jon for his work on Dexter, Dishonored, and Silent Hill.